Call glossary

 Session

-When using Call SDK, a session represents the lifecycle of the current call or room activity.
+When using Call SDK, a session represents the lifecycle of the current call activity.

 SessionID